maxforums/maxforums.org/foundation.md

     - Davy van Laere
     - Nik Clark
 - There needs to be a formal mechanism for onboarding and exiting Administrators ([TBD](https://github.com/maxforums/maxforums.org/issues/21))

+---

+Note that this Foundation structure was inspired by the Blender Foundation.